A Derm's Guide To Taking Care Of The Skin On Your Hands If You're Washing Them Constantly

-With coronavirus currently at the forefront of everyone's mind and cases rising in the UK, we're taking measures to prevent spreading the virus very seriously.
-This includes keeping a bottle of hand sanitiser close and washing our hands much more than usual.
+With coronavirus currently at the forefront of everyone's mind, we're taking measures to prevent spreading the virus very seriously.
+This includes keeping a bottle of hand sanitizer in our bags, and being extra diligent about washing our hands (for 20 seconds!).

-But constant washing and exposing hands to drying alcohol gels can have an adverse effect on skin: cue excessive dryness and in some cases, sore, cracked and weeping skin.
+But constant washing and exposing hands to drying alcohol-based formulas can do a number on your skin: cue excessive dryness and in some cases, sore, cracked, and weeping skin.
 At this point, you might reach for your trusty hand cream, but being advised to wash your hands at every given opportunity feels as though you're just going round in circles.
-Thankfully, consultant dermatologist Dr Anjali Mahto understands the struggle.
+Thankfully, dermatologist Dr Anjali Mahto understands the struggle.
 Earlier this week, she took to Instagram to share her expert advice for taking care of the skin on your hands when you're washing them constantly – and it's actually pretty simple.

 Advertisement

-According to Dr Mahto, there are a number of easy, tried and tested measures which can be taken to treat hand dermatitis effectively, as well as prevent it from developing in the first place.
-"Make sure you carry a non-fragranced hand cream at all times and get into the habit of moisturising after washing," Dr Mahto wrote.
-She recommends CeraVe Reparative Hand Cream, £5.50, Norwegian Formula Hand Cream, £3.99, and La Roche-Posay Cicaplast Baume B5 Hand Cream, £7.50.
+According to Dr Mahto, there are a number of easy, tried and true measures which can be taken to treat hand dermatitis effectively, as well as prevent it from developing in the first place.
+"Make sure you carry a non-fragranced hand cream at all times and get into the habit of moisturizing after washing," Dr Mahto wrote.
+She recommends CeraVe Reparative Hand Cream, Norwegian Formula Hand Cream, and La Roche-Posay Cicaplast Baume B5 Hand Cream.

+Making sure your hand cream is fragrance-free is also key.
+"Fragrances can potentially worsen dermatitis," wrote Dr Mahto, "so as a rule of thumb, if it smells good, unfortunately, you probably want to stay away from it for active hand eczema."

 Advertisement